alexwolff27/BUS_317-Data_Mining_for_Business_Analytics/README.md

 # BUS 317 - Data Mining for Business Analytics

+This repository includes several R Markdown files created for business analytics courses, designed to demonstrate data analysis and visualization techniques in R.

+File Descriptions:

 Final-wolffa24.Rmd - Extensive geographic data processing and visualization, using R packages like ggmap, tidygeocoder, and geosphere.
 Involves key API integrations for map data retrieval and manipulation.

 Project-1-wolffa24.Rmd - Focuses on advanced data exploration techniques and data wrangling, using the nycflights13 and bike sharing datasets to demonstrate practical applications of these methods.